willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Haptics is disabled when battery level gets low, replace with fresh batteries to get rumble back.

-### My device vibrated 3 times and then shutdown
+### My device vibrated three times and then shutdown

 Your batteries are running low and hitting the cut-off threshold.
 Replace with fresh batteries.

-### My Samsung Motion Controller’s touchpad is off center or has a dead spot
+### My Samsung Motion Controller’s touchpad is off-center or has a dead spot

-This is most likely a hardware defect and you should go back to your retailer or OEM for a replacement or exchange.
+This is probably a hardware defect and you should go back to your retailer or equipment manufacturer for a replacement or exchange.

 ### Device recovery